-Long-Term Care residents, patients in hospital awaiting Long-Term Care, and patients in Mental Health and Addictions transitions and recovery homes may receive a pass for a predetermined amount of time.
-The pass must be approved by the most responsible physician or nurse practitioner and by facility administration.
+Long-Term Care residents, patients in hospitals awaiting Long-Term Care, and patients in Mental Health and Addictions transitions and recovery homes may receive a pass for a predetermined amount of time.
+The pass must be approved by the most responsible physician or nurse practitioner and by the facility administration.

-Patient or residents who are COVID-19 positive may have three (3) Partners in Care, but only one (1) is permitted to visit at a time.
+Patients or residents who are COVID-19 positive or test positive for another respiratory illness may have three partners in care, but only one is permitted to visit at a time.

-Additional Partners in Care or Designated Visitors may be permitted to visit COVID-19 positive residents under compassionate and exceptional circumstances.
-Full PPE is required for the duration of the visit.
+Additional partners in care or designated visitors may be permitted to visit COVID-19-positive patients/residents under compassionate and exceptional circumstances.
+Full PPE (visor/goggles, gown, gloves, and a medical mask) is required for the duration of the visit.

-Partners in Care may visit with a COVID-19 positive or suspect positive patient/resident only if they wear full PPE during the visit.
+Partners in care may visit with a COVID-19-positive or suspect-positive patient/resident (or patient/resident who has tested positive for another respiratory illness) only if they wear full PPE during the visit.
 Full personal protective equipment (PPE) includes (i.e., wearing medical masks, gowns, gloves, and visors/goggles).
-With the exception of Long-Term care, no other types of visitation is allowed.
+With the exception of Long-Term care, no other types of visitation are allowed.